allusion-dev/allusion-dev/README.md

 - 👀 I’m interested in competitive programming
 - 🌱 I’m currently learning even more C++, some JS, and Java!
 - 💞️ I’m looking to collaborate on [something idk]
-- 📫 How to reach me: @02cx on Discord or nightly.allusion@gmail.com
+- 📫 How to reach me: @02cx on Discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Fun fact is a Fun fact!